 “Every year, we push ourselves to develop new technology to help users take more control of their data and make informed decisions about whom they share it with.
 This year’s updates include innovative features that give users deeper insights and more granular control than ever before,” he told a virtual audience.

-Apple said that the ‘Intelligent Tracking Prevention’ tool in Safari browser is getting stronger by also hiding the user’s IP address from trackers.
+Apple said that the ‘Intelligent Tracking Prevention tool in the Safari browser is getting stronger by also hiding the user’s IP address from trackers.

 “This means they can’t utilise the user’s IP address as a unique identifier to connect their activity across websites and build a profile about them,” the company noted.